gerwitz/hgc-v12/src/writing/2006/2006-10-23-one-analysts-take-on-google.md

 ---
-title: One analyst's take on Google
+title: One Analyst's Take on Google
 categories:
 - culture
 - work